Deugz/nb-museum/_build/html/_sources/Science/Planet_formation/Prequel.md

 <p class="emphase"> ISM environments are interconnected and affect each other through a variety of physical and chemical processes, making the ISM a complex and dynamic medium.</p>

-Figure X show those different environments represented in an Onion like structure.

 :::